Personal Injury -- Plaintiff Law

 What to Do If You’re Injured in Hawaii

 Everyone’s safety is paramount, so you’ll first want to make sure that you and anyone else injured in an accident receive medical attention.
 And if possible, you can begin documenting the incident in case you need critical information later.
 Any photographs, witness interviews, police or other official reports, and even your own notes regarding what happened could be helpful.
 You should also keep track of any medical diagnoses or recommended treatment.

 For example, if you’re rear-ended because you slowed down to gawk at a waterfall but the person behind you was busy looking at the ocean on the other side, you’ll want to make sure everyone, including yourself, is alright.
 Take some pictures of the scene and damage to the vehicles, request a copy of the police report, and keep copies of medical bills and hospital records.

 Your next steps will generally depend on where and how you’re injured.
 In the example above, you may need to contact the rental car agency or your personal auto insurance company.
 For workplace injuries, you’ll need to follow state and employer guidelines after contacting your manager.
-And if you’re injured at a public beach park or on a hiking trail, there may be special rules requiring you to file a notice with a government agency or municipal entity.
+And if you’re injured at a public beach park in Honolulu or on a hiking trail, there may be special rules requiring you to file a notice with a government agency or municipal entity.